gocodebox/lifterlms/docs/wordpress-org.md

 ## Assets

-The [assets](./assets) directory contains the images used in the listing: banners, icons, and screenshots.
+The [.wordpress-org](../.wordpress-org) directory contains the images used in the listing: banners, icons, and screenshots.

 See also: [How Your Plugin Assets Work](https://developer.wordpress.org/plugins/wordpress-org/plugin-assets/).

-Assets are manually synced to WordPress.org via SVN @thomasplevy and will be updated in conjunction with the next release following their update in this directory.
+Assets are updated via the 10up Github action during a release.
+See the release-svn.md for more information.